Romy Gonzalez Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to rank 13th in baseball in home runs allowed (60 total, 1.1 per game).
+- The Angels rank 13th in baseball in home runs allowed (61 total, 1.1 per game).

-- Anderson makes the start for the Angels, his 10th of the season.
-He is 2-0 with a 4.81 ERA and 30 strikeouts through 48 2/3 innings pitched.
+- The Angels will look to Barria (1-2) in his second start this season.

-- In his most recent appearance on Thursday against the Boston Red Sox, the lefty threw six innings, giving up one earned run while surrendering five hits.
+- The righty last appeared in relief on Sunday, when he tossed one inning against the Miami Marlins, allowing no earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.